 Average Weather in West Lynchburg Virginia, United States

-In West Lynchburg, the temperature typically varies from 29°F to 87°F over the course of the year, and is rarely below 16°F or above 94°F.
+In West Lynchburg, the summers are warm and humid, the winters are chilly and wet, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 29°F to 87°F and is rarely below 16°F or above 94°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In West Lynchburg, the average percentage of the sky covered by clouds experiences mild seasonal variation over the course of the year.